Automating Computational Design with Generative AI: Future Directions

-All these future research topics above address the limitation of image-based diffusion models in computational design.
-What we actually want are BIM models.
-This leaves us with the final essential question: Why not develop a diffusion model for BIM models and simplify the whole process?
+All the future research topics mentioned so far address the limitations of image-based diffusion models in computational design.
+However, the ideal domain-specific solution would be models that directly operate on BIM data.
+This leaves us with the final essential question: Why not develop a diffusion model for BIM models and thus strip out any information loss incurred by data conversions in and out of the process?

-From the introduction section \ref{sec:diffusionmodels} we can derive some requirements for such a BIM-based diffusion model: \begin{itemize} \item The model needs to be \textbf{multi-scale}.
+From our introduction we can derive some requirements for such a BIM-based diffusion model: \begin{itemize} \item The model needs to be \textbf{multi-scale}.
 Traditionally diffusion models work on different resolutions to repair an image successively.
 These layers then store different information of the original image. \item The model needs to be \textbf{diffusable}.
 We need to be able to ingest noise into the model on each level to be able to train a repair network. \item The model needs to be \textbf{semantically labelled}.
 We need to be able to label objects and properties as additional input to the diffusion model. \end{itemize}

 BIM models easily fulfil the last requirement.
 Given their nature, they are well structured and semantically rich models.
 Unfortunately, the first two requirements are not easily applicable to BIM models.
 We can of course raster a BIM model in different resolutions to generate binary images.
-But, our results show that we lose the semantic information and the well-structured nature in the process and that it is hard to recreate that.
+But our results show that we lose the semantic information and the well-structured nature in the process, and that these aspects are difficult to recreate.